 And we plan to use 28mm copper from the heat pump to the cylinder and into the house.

-The downstairs upgrade is required because 15mm can only allow around 2.75kW down it and 10mm only 1.15kW.
-And regardless of which heat loss calculation method we decided to use, that 10mm and 15mm pipe combination downstairs would not be big enough to carry the load.
+The downstairs upgrade is required because 15mm pipe can only allow around 2.75kW down it and 10mm only 1.15kW.
+And regardless of which heat loss calculation method we decided to use, those 10mm and 15mm pipes downstairs would not be big enough to carry the load.

-This is the same challenge that a house that is full of microbore pipe has.
-It doesn’t have the diameter to carry the heat.
+This is the same challenge that a house full of microbore pipe has.

 The eagle eyed amongst you will notice that our total upstairs heat loss comes out at 2.9kW.
 Which is around the edges of what is allowed for 15mm copper (2.75kW) shown on the cheat sheet.
 But Damon has done the calculations, pipe by pipe, length of pipe run by length of pipe run and we will be okay.